SSWConsulting/SSW.Rules.Content/rules/when-to-use-state-management-in-angular/rule.md

 Using observable services takes state management to the next level.
 Using this method, we can enable communication between different component trees.
 This solution is suitable for most scenarios.

 Pros:
-* Sharing State - You can pass state between different component trees
+* Sharing state - You can pass state between different component trees
 * Ease of use - Quick and easy to implement
-* Separation of concerns - keeps business logic away from the presentation logic
+* Separation of concerns - Keeps business logic away from the presentation logic

 Cons:
 * Scalability - Services can become a web of dependencies if not kept in check